Code-Institute-Submissions/craft-beer-festival/README.md

 The home page promotional video hosted by Pixabay, engages the user and tells them "you can't miss this venue.

 ##### About
-The About page features beer-art image hosted by Pixabay.The about page also includes some brief info about upcoming venue like:
+The About section features beer-art image hosted by Pixabay.The about page also includes some brief info about upcoming venue like:
 - Date
 - Times